fusionjs/fusion-apollo-universal-client/README.md

 import {GetApolloClientLinksToken} from 'fusion-tokens';
 ```

-(Optional) A configuration value that provides an [ApolloLink](https://www.apollographql.com/docs/link/composition.html) implementation which is composed with the default ApolloLink.
+(Optional) A configuration value that provides a array of [ApolloLinks](https://www.apollographql.com/docs/link/composition.html).
+The default links are provided as an argument to the provided function.

 ###### Type

-- `(operation: any, forward: any) => any` - Optional.
+- `(Array<ApolloLinkType>) => Array<ApolloLinkType>` - Optional.

 ---